ash160395/Spring-Caching-Mechanism/README.md

     --> SpEL expression used for making the method caching conditional.
 	    Default is {""}, meaning the method result is always cached.

+6. String cacheManager() default "";

+    --> Bean name of the custom CacheManager to use to create a default CacheResolver if none is set already.

+7. String cacheResolver() default "";

+    --> Bean name of the custom CacheResolver to use.

 # SpringCacheAnnotationParser